franzbu/EnhancedSpaces.spoon/README.md

 ### Automatic Resizing and Positioning - Keyboard

-The following lines show the default keyboard shortcuts for automatic resizing and positioning of windows.
+The following lines show the default keyboard shortcuts for the automatic resizing and positioning of windows.

 As before, you do not need to add these lines to your `init.lua` unless you want to apply changes.